bbalog87/compleasm-batch-wrapper/README.md

 ## About Compleasm

 Compleasm is a tool designed to assess the completeness of genome assemblies based BUSCO lineages.
-Developed by [Neng Huang and [Heng Li](https://doi.org/10.1093/bioinformatics/btad595) the Department of Data Sciences at Dana-Farber Cancer Institute and the Department of Biomedical Informatics at Harvard Medical School, Compleasm offers a faster and more accurate alternative to traditional methods like BUSCO.
+Developed by [Neng Huang and [Heng Li](https://doi.org/10.1093/bioinformatics/btad595), Compleasm offers a faster and more accurate alternative to traditional methods like BUSCO.

 ## Installation
 1️⃣ Install Compleasm (via Conda/Mamba)